apache/servicecomb-pack/docs/user_guide.md

 2. [TransactionClientHttpRequestInterceptor][src-TransactionClientHttpRequestInterceptor] injects transaction context into request headers when `RestTemplate` request Service B.
 3. When Service B receive the request, [TransactionHandlerInterceptor][src-TransactionHandlerInterceptor] extract context info from request headers.

-Omega supports following implicity transaction context passing:
+Omega supports following implicit transaction context passing:

 1. omega-transport-{dubbo,feign,resttemplate,servicecomb}.
+Please make sure you add these transport artifacts into your classpath, otherwise you may face an issue that Omega complains about cannot find global transaction id.
 2. Method call in the same thread (based on `OmegaContext` thread local fields).
 3. `java.util.concurrent.Executor{Service}` annotated by `@OmegaContextAware`.